(You might also like: Essential Oils for Prolapse and Incontinence)

 - As we’ve already discussed, lavender EO promotes relaxation.
 Place a drop of lavender in your hand and rub your palms together.
 Place you hands up to your nose and take a few deep inhales.
 While you are breathing, actively relax your pelvic floor muscles by doing a “pelvic drop” (the opposite of a kegel).
 Click here for pelvic drop instructions!

 - While aromatic use (inhalation) is wonderful and effective, specific application may target your symptoms more directly.
 Similar to the study described in the “Pain Management” section above, combine lavender, clary sage, and marjoram diluted in an unscented cream or carrier oil (such as coconut oil).
 Apply daily to the sacrum, low back, lower abdomen, inner thighs, and/or groin area to ease pelvic discomfort.

 - Wintergreen EO is also effective at relieving muscle tension and pain when applied topically.
 Like the birch tree, wintergreen contains natural methyl salicylate, the main ingredient in aspirin.
-It was commonly used by Native Americans as a general pain tonic, and modern research has shown that wintergreen oil has a cortisone-like effect with anti-inflammatory, analgesic, and antispasmodic properties.
+It was commonly used by Native Americans as a general pain tonic, and modern research has shown that wintergreen oil has a cortisone-like effect with anti-inflammatory, soothing, and antispasmodic properties.
 Note: wintergreen is one of the strongest essential oils and should never be consumed.
 (7)